 Heart Trail is a 8.4 mile moderately trafficked loop trail located near Flagstaff, Arizona that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until November.

 Directions from Flagstaff: The best access to the Heart Trail, would be to begin at the Sandy Seep trailhead.
 This is approximately 1.5 miles north of the Peaks Ranger Station on Highway 89, just past Elden Pueblo, on the west side of the highway.
 The trail is within the incorporated boundaries of Flagstaff, and can be reached by the Fatman Loop Trail and the Little Elden Trail.
 Equestrian parking is limited, but additional equestrian parking is located at the trailhead west of the Little Elden Spring horse camp on FR 556.

 Bills review lays this out perfectly, the switchbacks if you go the entire way are a bit brutal in direct sunlight above 75 degrees.
 Bring water if you are doing the loop Bill described or do it outside of sunny and hot weather :)

 Scenic.
 Saw a bunch of yellow aspens at the top.
 Heart Trail is is very bad condition though.
 Still worth it and it will definitely become a regular trail run for me :)